Before training starts

 Wessex has strong links with both clinical and education research, working as an academic clinical fellow with the unit in Southampton medical school or with the programme directors.
 Wessex presents at national and international conferences every year and we encourage our trainees to get involved

 We ask for trainees to be integrally involved with the trainers’ courses, to make sure we are meeting the needs of trainees and to take into account developments in new ways of working

 From Professor Johnny Lyon-Maris, GP Associate Dean for Southampton and Jersey Patch

 The Wessex Post Graduate Medical and Dental Education team has a strong network of professional support.
 We offer exam up-skilling courses, assessment for specific learning difficulty (such as dyslexia), GP specific exam courses and personal support if you are having difficulties with your educational programme.

 Please explore the Wessex Professional Support and Wellbeing Unit (PSW) pages for further information.

-Less Than Full Time Training for GP Trainees
+Less Than Full Time Training for GP Doctors in Training

-In order to provide clarity and consistency across Wessex GP School, please note that LTFT posts for GP trainees will only be offered at 60 or 80% in the majority of cases unless exceptional circumstances apply such as an occupational health assessment, when consideration will be made on a case by case basis.
+In order to provide clarity and consistency across Wessex GP School, please note that LTFT posts for GP doctors in training are considered at 60 or 80% in the majority of cases unless exceptional circumstances apply such as an occupational health assessment, when consideration will be made on a case by case basis.

 We will continue to honour posts offered or currently being worked by trainees at different percentages so this will only apply to future posts in the Deanery.

 Information and guidance on LTFT Training and the process to apply can be found on our Less Than Full Time Training Pages